 - Roth IRA conversion - distribution is taxable as ordinary income, money continues to grow tax-exempt

-- Qualified Charitible Distribution - distribution is non-taxable and not included as part of your income
+- Qualified Charitable Distribution - distribution is non-taxable and not included as part of your income

 - You - distribution is taxable as ordinary income

 Depending on where you direct the money, there are different tax consequences.
 Preferably you want to pay taxes out of pocket, but that might not be an option.
 If you pay taxes from your IRA distribution it will reduce your portfolio, but in the grand scheme of things so does paying taxes out of pocket.
-If you are younger than 59 1/2 and you don't qualify for an exception, your distribution will be subject to an additonal 10% tax.
+If you are younger than age 59 ½ and you don't qualify for an exception, your distribution will be subject to an additional 10% tax.

 Since IRA distributions are taxable as ordinary income, you want to minimize the taxes you pay on distributions.
 The straightforward approach to this is to spread out taxes across as many years as possible and take distributions from your IRA when your tax rate is lowest.
-This is easier said than done.
-At age 72, you are required to take IRA distributions based on your life expectancy, these are called Required Minimum Distributions.
-(RMDs) If your life expectancy is 25 years, then your RMD is 1/25th of your IRA balance at the beginning of the year.
+One way to achieve this is to start using the RMD formula when you retire before age 72.
+For example, if you retire at age 55 and your remaining live expectancy is 29 years, you can perform a Roth IRA conversion of 1/29th of your traditional IRA.
+At age 72, you are required to take RMD distributions from your traditional IRA based on your life expectancy, and if you don't you will be subject to a 50% additional tax on the portion of the RMD you did not take.

 And then one day, I had an epiphany regarding this problem.

 As in real estate, location is very important in investing.
 Tax-deferred accounts allow you to defer income and income taxes until it is needed in retirement.
-A Roth IRA / 401k is a special account were investment income is tax-exempt!
-I have put together some guidelines below on how to use these different accounts to grow your IRA faster than your Roth IRA:
+A Roth IRA / 401k is a special account where investment income is tax-exempt!
+I have put together some guidelines below on how I use these different accounts to attempt to grow my IRA faster than my Roth IRA:

 - Taxable - goal is long-term capital gains, avoid short-term capital gains, avoid excess dividends, take losses on Schedule D (tax loss harvesting)

-- 401k / Rollover IRA - tax-deferred, buy assets with downward momentum, realize losses here
+- Tax-deferred Traditional 401k / Traditional Rollover IRA - buy assets with downward momentum, realize losses here

 It is obviously advantageous to make money in these accounts.
-What is less obvious is the advantage of losing money in your taxable or IRA accounts.
+What is less obvious is taking advantage of losing money in your taxable or traditional IRA accounts.
 If you realize losses (i.e. sell) in a taxable account, you can deduct losses on your schedule D up to a maximum taxable loss of $3,000 per year.
-If you realize losses in your IRA, it reduces your overall future tax.
-While Roth IRAs are a fantastic investment vehicle because they are tax-exempt, you never want to realize a loss in a Roth account because that money is gone forever.
+If you realize losses in your traditional IRA, it reduces your overall future tax burden.
+While Roth IRAs are a fantastic investment vehicle because they are tax-exempt, you never want to realize a loss in a Roth account because there is no way to profit from it.